magneticio/vamp.io/content/deploy-your-first-blueprint.md

 ![](/img/screenshots/monolith1.png)

-## Get some metrics on the running application
+### Step 3: Get some metrics on the running application

 Using a simple tool like [Apache Bench](https://httpd.apache.org/docs/2.2/programs/ab.html) we can put some load on our application and see some of the metrics flowing into the dashboard.
 Use the following command to send 10000 requests using 15 threads to our Sava app.